Catoryu/Guardian-of-Time/README.md

 Adventure Game where you play a character named "Kootta", you live his story.
 The game will be made in lua using a library named LOVE2D.

-How game works
---
-Kootta is the only playable character.

-All images will be made by myself. -> Free to use.
+All images will be made by myself.
-All sounds will be found on internet but, no copyright. -> Free to use.
+All musics will be made by Beat Nation.
 All characters are products of my imagination, feel free to contact me if you want to know more about the story or other things (I speak French, Portuguese, can speak English and try to learn Japanese OwO) :
 Email : catoryu.kuroneko@gmail.com
 Twitter account : [@Catoryu_](https://www.twitter.com/Catoryu_)